mosheepdev/Standalone/Designs/Hero/README.md

   - Abilities
     - Q
       - `Firebreath`
+        - Direction
+        - Cone AoE
-        - Conus AoE
+        - AoE Damage
+          - `Fire Burn`
+          - Only in the area
+          - Deals pure damage
+          - Applies DoT Debuff on hit targets
         - DoT Debuff
           - `Burn`
           - Deals magic damage
-        - DoT AoE Damage
-          - `Fire Burn`
-          - Only in the area
-          - Deals pure damage
     - W
       - `Liquid Fire`
+        - Auto-Attack
+        - Has Cooldown
+        - Applies DoT on hit target and units around
-        - ?
+          - Works on buildings
     - E
+      - `Burning Hearth`
-      - `Dragon Scales`
+        - Toggle
-        - Armor
+        - Self AoE
+        - Damage based on Health Regeneration
     - R
       - `Forgotten`
         - Single Target
-        - Silence + Disarm
+        - Silence
         - All damage on the target is amplified by `X` percent
+        - Short Duration
+        - Lower Cooldown
 - Spirit of The Forest
   - `Will`
   - Abilities